Go to content

 Since opening in 2017 we have featured works by artists from Colombia, Ecuador, Argentina, Spain (representing the Dominican Republic) Mexico and Chile.
 Just before the Pandemic, we featured a British photographer’s pictures of life and people in Cuba and subsequently a Cuban artist’s idiosyncratic take on the English countryside.

-We are thrilled to be welcoming Peruvian-born artist, Gisella Stapleton as our next artist.
+We are thrilled to have Peruvian-born artist, Gisella Stapleton as our current artist.
 A graduate of St Martins, Gisella’s vibrant works celebrate the spirit, strength, and resilience of women while honouring the visual language of Peruvian and Latin American culture mixing figure subjects and patterns.

 The Sound of Her brings together a body of work that explores sound as an embodied and lived experience, emerging from inner vibration rather than performance.
 Through paintings of women playing instruments, dancing, and inhabiting moments of stillness, the exhibition proposes sound as presence — something carried through the body, memory, and gesture.